tschmenger/tschmenger/README.md

 A variant of this is already used in the ``Kinase Resistance`` project.
 The version here will be more generalized and hence hopefully more useful for the wider scientific community.
 You can try my webserver [CALVI](https://schafft-wissen.org/CALVI/) or visit the repo to use a command line tool (legacy version).

-This work does not yet have it's own technical paper, if you are using it please cite my proteorizer preprint or the kinase paper from above:
+This work does not yet have it's own technical paper, if you are using it please cite my proteorizer preprint or even better the kinase paper from above.

 `Torsten Schmenger, Gaurav Diwan, Robert Bruce Russell.
 "PROTEORIZER: A holistic approach to untangle functional consequences of variants of unknown significance", https://doi.org/10.1101/2024.07.16.603688.`